 What Every Nonprofit Needs to Know About Threats to SaaS Data

-As more nonprofits move their organizations to the cloud by using G Suite, Office 365, and Salesforce, they’re finding expected benefits, and some unexpected threats to data security.
+As more nonprofits move their organizations to the cloud by using Google Workspace, Office 365, and Salesforce, they’re finding expected benefits, and some unexpected threats to data security.
 Users and administrators alike can accidentally delete data needed for compliance, or overwrite good with bad — and unlike the days of on-premises backup, data that’s in the cloud might be permanently lost.
 (Learn what Forrester Research says about the importance of SaaS backup here.)

 Compounding those risks, the integration of key cloud applications such as Gmail or Office 365 Mail with applications like Salesforce (used for donor management or student lifecycle management) leaves an organization further exposed.
 In the age of cloud and SaaS, such threats include sync errors destroying donor or student data at compute speed, or ransomware locking up the files a nonprofit needs to drive its mission forward.

 Nonprofit sysadmins and business analysts have an important role in managing their organizations’ data, and the time spent recovering from SaaS data loss is a drain on limited resources.
 When I recently traveled to Boston (to present at the Salesforce World Tour Boston and participate in a New England Higher Ed Summit) and San Francisco (to present at a Salesforce Nonprofit User Group meeting) I heard stories such as these:

 - “Adjunct staff changes every semester mean onboarding and offboarding users from Google Workspace accurately is critical – and yes, we’ve accidentally deleted critical data while offboarding.”

 - “I worked with an admin who accidentally deleted hundreds of thousands of records from their donor management Salesforce instance.
 It took them weeks to recover completely.”